tmagik/catoshi/README.md

  - 21 million total coins
  - 1 block difficulty adjustment, with a PID ajustment.

-For more information, as well as an immediately useable, binary version of the Catcoin client sofware, see http://www.catcoins.org
+It is currently not particularly usefull except as a catbox for n00b developers.
+I mean, it's a developer sandbox that's a safe space to try things that would get you flamed on bitcointalk.

 ###Why the Catbox?

 Because, frankly, right now this code stinks.
-It's a big pile of crap, and I'm taking a bunch of other crapcoin and other stinky bits like p2pool and counterparty and mixing it all up here.
+It's a big pile of crap, and I'm taking a bunch of other crapcoin and other stinky bits like p2pool and counterparty and mixing it all up like a big compost pile.

 But there's a point here.
 If your shit stinks, you're composting it wrong.
 I grow commodities, and if you're a farmer, all the micronutrients and